 In terms of clarity, information is always beneficial, and an easy way to communicate about your event platform is by creating appealing content.
 Being creative is the only rule.
-Even with fewer resources, a simple intro video or materials from our own website & Help Center might help your participants to feel more familiar with the platform.
+Even with fewer resources, a simple intro video or materials from our website & Help Center might help your participants feel more familiar with the platform.

 - Little open chats or group discussions